The stinging spurge nettle

 Francis Peyer Porcher, professor of medicine

-Can I take an aside here?
+Can we take an aside here?
 Francis Peyer Porcher, 1824-1895, was a doctor, professor of medicine, and a botanist.
 Through his mother’s side, he was a descendant of the botanist Thomas Walter, author of Flora Caroliniana, the first catalog of the flowering plants of South Carolina, published in 1788.
 Peyer, as he liked to be called, was, as they used to say, well-to-do.
 He was professionally active in both fields — medicine and botany — when the American Civil War began.
 Because of the blockade of medical supplies he was ordered to write a field manual for doctors to help them find and make the drugs they needed in the

 Dr. Porcher circa U.S. Civil War